hudymi/mockice/README.md

 ## Usage

 To use Mockice, you can run its latest version, run its latest Docker image, or run it from sources.
-In each case, the service listens on port `8080` and has one endpoint - `http://localhost:8080/hello`.
+In each case, by default, the service listens on port `8080` and has one endpoint - `http://localhost:8080/hello`.

 ### Run the latest version